andremarco/KDE-and-clustering-on-running-data/README.md

 # KDE-and-clustering-on-running-data

+**To properly visualize the code, choice the raw data visualization of the .Rmd file**

 ## Part 1
 Estimate and visualize properly and meaningfully the density of latitude and longitude data (Kernel Density Estimation) Figure out a way to single out the places where the runner run the most.